 Large Campus.
 With nearly 1,600 students, the site is busy.
 While the House system breaks this down, quieter children will need to navigate the bustle of a large comprehensive.

 Sixth Form Performance.
-While GCSE results are solid, A-level performance metrics sit slightly below the England average for top grades.
-Families looking for elite academic sixth form outcomes may want to compare specific subject results.
+While GCSE results are solid, the 2025 A-level dataset shows 50% of grades at A*-B and 20% at A*-A. Families looking for elite academic sixth form outcomes may want to compare specific subject results.

 Fairfax is a school with a distinct soul.
 The Eisteddfod and House system provide a sense of belonging and confidence that examination league tables cannot measure.
 It offers a well-rounded, energetic education with pockets of genuine excellence in the arts and outdoor education.
 Best suited to students who will throw themselves into the rich extracurricular life and thrive in a bustling, disciplined environment.
 The main challenge is securing a place.